 Who Should Attend: Any researcher, principal investigator, grant writer, postdoc or grad student who would like to improve their chances of getting their NIH resubmitted grant application approved.

-By attending this online training, you’ll receive proven advice on how you can improve your grant revisions, resubmissions, and approvals.
+By registering for this online training, you’ll receive proven advice on how you can improve your grant revisions, resubmissions, and approvals.
 You’ll receive answers to critical questions (i.e. How to respond to critique thoughtfully; Who to talk to at the NIH about your grant and when; What to include in your introduction statement; How many times can you resubmit your application; When it’s better to move on and start fresh; etc.).

 Your best strategy is not to take a grant “rejection” personally.
 You must have a clear head to be able to carefully consider what issues your reviewers had problems with, and how to overcome them.
 The onus is on you, even if you feel you’ve explained things well enough in the first submission.
 You can get more of the funding you deserve, with a little help.
 Don’t wait, sign up today.